Ahmad-Zaky/folio_okapi_local_environment/README.md

     * `ELASTICSEARCH_HOST` from `localhost` to `elasticsearch`
 * In some cases while you running the script, you will have user permissions issue related to listing users with this permission `users.collection.get` in that case firstly this permission may be added to `permissions` table with `dummy` value equal to `true` you will need to change it manually to false, and edit user permissions by adding this `users.collection.get` permission.
 * Related to module permissions, when you add new modules sometimes you need to manually to add these new module permissions to the user.
-* TODO: we need to handle a case when module version of mod-authtoken has changed when I try to validate authtoken enabled within function `remove_authtoken_and_permissions_if_enabled_previously()`, and same applies for `mod_permissions`.

 * A useful tip in case some modules fail, you can navigate to that module and manually pull from remote repo the latest changes and rebuild the module.
 * before starting okapi the allocated ports will be freed from the host machine for example if the allocated ports START_PORT=9031 to END_PORT=9199
 * There is a specific case when you change db configs for mod-users while you using mod-authtoken there will be an issue as the login attempt will fails, so modules like mod-authtoken, mod-login, and mod-users should share the same db configs.